 So that kind of takes the load off of you because we just automatically do it for you.
 And what’s great is we continuously update the custom audience as people call in.
 It’s not like…you know, we do it in real-time, so that way your advertising just gets more and more specific and targeted because your list is constantly growing of inbound phone calls leads to the custom audience.

-And similar to custom audiences, Facebook also lets you do something called lookalike audiences, which is incredible at helping you find people that are similar to your current customer base.
+Similar to custom audiences, Facebook also lets you do something called lookalike audiences, which is incredible at helping you find people that are similar to your current customer base.
 So, lookalike audiences are based off of a custom audience.
 So, if you already have the list of people that you know are going to call your business, and those are the type of leads that you want to generate, Facebook’s actually going to take that list and determine, you know, what those people have in common, what they look like, and find people with similar age demographics, location demographics, interest behaviors, everything we talked about earlier, and they’re just going to go ahead and automatically do that for you.

-And so, if you’re using call tracking, and you’re using something like CallRail, and then out-of-the-box Facebook integration, and we’re automatically generating the custom audience for you, you can create the lookalike audience directly based off of that, which is really, really cool.
+If you’re using call tracking, and you’re using something like CallRail, and then out-of-the-box Facebook integration, and we’re automatically generating the custom audience for you, you can create the lookalike audience directly based off of that, which is really, really cool.
 And so that’s on the screenshot that you’re looking at now.

-And so, you know, all that to say, there’s a ton of different targeting options within Facebook, which ones do you use when?
+There’s a ton of different targeting options within Facebook, which ones do you use when?
 So if you’re really at the top of the funnel, and you want to get some eyeballs on your product from people that have never heard of you before, they’re brand new, I would definitely start with the lookalike audiences.

 That’s going to really help you get a great group of people and help you generate some brand new leads.
 If you’re really interested maybe in retargeting ads, which Facebook is great for that strategy as well, right, kind of following people around when they’ve already expressed some interest in you, that’s where I think the custom audiences come into play, and those are really great too, right?